Monster House (video game): PlayStation 2 and GameCube

-The room where he finds her turns 180° (upside down) as DJ goes forward and after defeating numerous monsters, He goes over to Jenny, but can't free her.
+The room where he finds her turns 180° (upside down) as DJ goes forward and after defeating numerous monsters, he goes over to Jenny, but can't free her.
 Finding another way, Jenny enters the master bedroom and after hearing a telephone suddenly ring, it stops when she approaches it and while looking at some pictures, a floor crawler comes by, getting her attention as a TV comes to life.
-Jenny defeats the living TV and encounters the first boss in the next room, a large doll that resembles Constance, Nebbercracker's late wife, which comes to life when the chandelier above falls on it.
-She fights it by destroying the light bulbs on it and finishes it off by shooting the beam holding it up and grabbing the chandelier chain while open firing her water at it.
-Following her fight against the doll, she finds a way back to the attic.
+Jenny defeats the TV and encounters the first boss in the next room, a large mannequin that resembles Constance, Nebbercracker's late wife, which comes to life when the chandelier above falls on it.
+After defeating it, she finds a way back to the attic.

 In the attic, Jenny finds what appears to be a painting of her and a lamp suddenly comes to life.
-She defeats the lamp and finds a key in the next room and fights a living stove in another room and uses the key to unlock the door there.
+She defeats the lamp and finds a key in the next room.
+There, she fights a living stove and uses the key to unlock the door there.
 A blockade of pipes appear and she sees DJ on the floor below.
-DJ comes after her, but is eaten by a canopy bed in the master bedroom after defeating many monsters and finding a key on it.
+DJ comes after her, but is eaten by a canopy bed in the master bedroom after defeating many monsters and finding a key on the bed.
 Up in the attic, Jenny find a train set powered by a bicycle.
-Monsters ambush her while she moves the model train, which eventually comes off the track and disappears into a poster, where she find a small tunnel behind it, leading into another room.
-After defeating two living stoves and three living lamps and after she recovers the missing gear to the dumbwaiter, she uses it to get to the basement.
+Monsters ambush her while she moves the model train, which eventually comes off the track and disappears into a poster; she find a small tunnel behind it, leading into another room.
+After defeating two living stoves and three living lamps, she recovers the missing gear to the dumbwaiter and uses it to get to the basement.